 Custom Resolvers

-To handle these complexities, Eslint Plugin Boundaries leverages the same resolver infrastructure used by eslint-plugin-import (through the eslint-module-utils/resolve module), giving you access to a wide ecosystem of resolvers for different project setups.
+To handle this, eslint-plugin-boundaries reuses the resolver infrastructure of eslint-plugin-import (through the eslint-module-utils/resolve module), giving you access to a wide ecosystem of resolvers.

 How It Works

 The plugin uses eslint-module-utils/resolve internally.
-This means you can configure custom module resolution using the import/resolver setting, and eslint-plugin-boundaries will respect those same resolution rules.
+Configure module resolution with the import/resolver setting, and eslint-plugin-boundaries respects those same resolution rules.

 Common Resolvers